daslef/ithub-itday-april-refine/docs/guides-concepts/general-concepts/index.md

 :::simple Structural Order of Keys

 - Refine's query keys are structured to go from general to specific.
-At the outmost level, the key contains the information about the operation type (It can be `"auth"`, `"data"`, `"audit"` or `"access"`).
+At the outmost level, the key contains the information about the operation type (It can be `"auth"`, `"data"` or `"access"`).

 - If it's the `"data"` type, the next level contains the information about the data provider it uses.